By Martin Deeley

-It is always a big temptation to go one step too far, which can result in three steps backwards.
+It is always a big temptation to go one step too far, which can result in three steps backward.
 Stop on a success stage with each session.
 Set targets but always be aware that you may not be able to achieve it that day.
 Train step by step with approximations to achieve behaviors, leading to the final result you desire.

 Keep in mind that even dogs have off days as we do.
 Don’t make excuses for him, but if he has been out for a long run, or has been playing with the kids or other dogs, or facing a health issue he may be less focused.
 Not only do we need to dog train when we are being our best selves, but we also need to read our dog and ensure he is being his best self too.